edburtnieks-private/portfolio/content/posts/auszra-research.md

 title: Build a full-stack online language learning platform from start to finish (website)
 part: 🔍 (2/4) Research
 link: /blog/auszra-research/
-createdAt: 2020-07-20
+createdAt: 2020-07-21
 previousPostTitle: "📖 (1/4) Preparation: Build a full-stack online language learning platform from start to finish (website)"
 previousPostLink: /blog/auszra-preparation/
 ---
-This is the second post of a four part series where we will start asking the questions about the project, create user stories and start planning out the initial structure of the site.
+This is the second post of a four-part series where we will start asking the questions about the project, create user stories, and start planning out the initial structure of the site.

+As with the notes, I wrote everything straight into [Figma](https://www.figma.com/).

 ## ➡ Jump to the other parts